 I take an integrated approach to counseling, drawing upon a variety of counseling theories and methodologies.
 My goal is to provide a safe place to navigate life's challenges, experience growth, and find solutions through life's most complex and difficult matters.

 For those looking for a faith-based mental health therapist, Lisa is influenced by the work of Dr. Phil Monroe, Ph.D. and Diane Langberg, Ph.D.
 Diane says it well, “I believe that unless therapy is both incarnational and redemptive, in process and in purpose, we who call ourselves counselors will fail to bring to our clients true life as embodied in the person of Christ.”
 What that looks like for each person I meet is unique and best understood in the context of a relationship built on trust and time.
 Without a full, well-informed context in view provided by that relationship, spiritual harm can be done while with a therapist when help was intended.
+Lisa honors the clients wishes in how much faith plays a part of the work we do together.